WISVCH/docker-domjudge/README.md

 ### domserver

 The domserver compose file comes bundled with a MariaDB container.
-If you want to use this, you only need to specify a password for the mysql root user and for the domjudge user by setting `DOMJUDGE_DB_ROOT_PASSWORD` and `MYSQL_ROOT_PASSWORD` to the root password, and `DOMJUDGE_DB_PASSWORD` to the domjudge user password.
+If you want to use this, you only need to specify a password for the mysql root user and for the domjudge user by setting `MYSQL_ROOT_PASSWORD` to the root password, and `DOMJUDGE_DB_PASSWORD` to the domjudge user password.
 You can also use a standalone MySQL server.
 In that case, you need to specify the `DOMJUDGE_DB_HOST` variable.
 It is also possible to specify a database name and domjudge user name (both default to `domjudge`) by setting `DOMJUDGE_DB_NAME` and `DOMJUDGE_DB_USER`.

 You can also specify a timezone by setting the `TIMEZONE` variable.